-Welfare Manager & MLA Staff The Welfare Manager who is specifically responsible for the pastoral care of each student.
-This friendly, helpful, supportive individual is based in the centre office and is always pleased to help you.
-Students have constant access to a responsible member of staff at all times day or night with our 24hr emergency contact number.
-Key members of staff have received specialist child protection training and all members of have received official background checks to confirm their suitability in working with children Activities & Excursions & Lessons All areas of the MLA programme will be risk assessed, including all excursions.
-This will ensure student-teacher ratios are met and any potential risks are prevented.
-Students are obligated to wear an ID card, especially when out on an excursion which has emergency contact details.
+Activities & Excursions & Lessons All areas of the MLA programme will be risk assessed, including all excursions.
+This will ensure student- adult ratios are met and any potential risks are prevented.
+Students must wear their MLA ID lanyard, especially when out on an excursion which has emergency contact details.
 Supervision of classrooms and other areas of the school accessible to students, at all times.
-Staff are easily accessible and can be found throughout the day Transfers & Travel All transfer students are met on arrival at the airport and are taken back to the airport by MLA staff.
-Doctors & Medical Support A MLA doctor who is based on site to provide assistance with any medical problems you may have.
-We also have close links to local hospitals and other emergency services.
+Staff are easily accessible and can be found throughout the day Students under the age of 16 are not placed in classes with students of 18 years or older Transfers & Travel All transfer students are met on arrival at the airport and are taken back to the airport by MLA staff.
 Accommodation Residential accommodation is full board and all students will be provided a hot or packed meal three times a day.
 In some cases a prepaid card may be given in place of a packed meal.
-Night patrol staff to supervise the centre site and accommodation during the night Fire Safety Fire safety training is provided to all individuals at a MLA Centre.
+Night patrol staff supervise the centre site and accommodation during the night Students under 16 will be housed in separate accommodation from students ages 18.
+Fire Safety Fire safety training is provided to all individuals in MLA centres.
 Students will be told what to do in the unlikely event of a fire.
 On arrival, students will be shown fire exits and any other procedure specific to the centre Welfare log book All incidents, missing students, welfare or safeguarding concerns should be logged.
-Each case should be recorded, what follow up action needs to be taken and who has followed up on the point recorded.
+Each case should be recorded, as well as follow up actions to be taken and who has followed up on the point recorded.